 We modified files from prevalent ransomware families using techniques designed to make the malware look different (although the malware would perform the same malicious activities).
-We had 443 ransomware files - about a third of which were originals and the others, variations.
+We had 556 ransomware files-about a third of which were originals and the others, variations.
 We exposed target systems to these ransomware files using very direct methods of attack, such as sending the malware (or links to the malware) via phishing emails.

-CrowdStrike Falcon detected and blocked every single ransomware file, including all of the new variants.
+Carbon Black Cloud detected and blocked every single ransomware file, including all of the new variants.
 The product also blocked almost all of the ransomware files upon delivery.
 The execution of the very few that were delivered was promptly blocked before they could cause damage.
 This is an excellent result.

-Finally, we tested how CrowdStrike Falcon handled legitimate software.
+Finally, we tested how Carbon Black Cloud handled legitimate software.
 It made no mistakes, demonstrating that it was configured in a realistic and usable way.

-CrowdStrike Falcon performed exceptionally well at protecting against known and new variants of ransomware, as well as tracking network attacks that concluded with ransomware payloads.
-It has improved its already excellent performance in a previous ransomware test and is fully deserving of its AAA Enterprise Advanced Security Award.
+Carbon Black Cloud performed exceptionally well at protecting against known and new variants of ransomware, as well as tracking network attacks that concluded with ransomware payloads.
+It is fully deserving of its AAA Advanced Security EDR Protection award.